About the APLU International Impact Awards

-APLU hopes every institution that is striving to comprehensively and inclusively internationalize its campus will consider applying for the APLU Institutional Award for Global Learning, Research, and Engagement so APLU can honor your work and share it with other public universities as we continue to encourage internationalization efforts across campuses.
+APLU hopes every institution that is striving to comprehensively and inclusively internationalize its campus will consider applying for one or more of the APLU International Impact Awards, so that APLU can honor the institutions’ work and share it with other public universities as we continue to encourage internationalization efforts across campuses.
 If you have any questions, please contact Jordan Merker, International Engagement Manager, at email@example.com.

 2021 Gold Award (Leadership and Pervasiveness): University of Maryland, Baltimore County